 Senecio medley-woodii Hutch.

-Senecio medley-woodii is a well branched, evergreen to semi-evergreen succulent shrub, up 6 feet (1.8 m) tall and wide with thick stems covered in white felt and egg-shaped leaves.
+Senecio medley-woodii is a branched, evergreen to semi-evergreen, succulent shrub, up 6 feet (1.8 m) tall and about the same in width, with thick stems covered in white felt and egg-shaped leaves.
 It grows up 6 feet (1.8 m) tall with an equal width.
-Leaves are dark green with blackish tones, but covered with soft white hairs and have small soft teeth irregularly spaced along the margins.
-Daisy flowers are up to 0.6 inch (1.5 cm) wide, have bright yellow rays and orange yellow disks and are held individually or with up to 3 others at the branch tips in mid-winter.
+Leaves are dark green with blackish tones, covered with soft, white hairs and have small, soft teeth irregularly spaced along the margins.
+The flowers are daisy-like, up to 0.6 inch (1.5 cm) in diameter, with bright yellow rays and orange yellow disks.
+They are held individually or with up to 3 others at the branch tips in mid-winter.

 How to Grow and Care